To prevent misuse of UNC paths by attackers, Microsoft removed the parameters that take UNC…

 Check move request status Exchange

 We are moving mailboxes to another database in Exchange Server.
-It’s good to keep an eye and check the move request status in Exchange 2010/2013/2016/2019.
-What if you have a lot of mailbox moves going on and you only want to check the completed or the failed ones?
+It’s always good to monitor and check the move request status in Exchange 2010/2013/2016/2019.
+What if you have many mailbox moves going on and only want to check the completed or the failed ones?
 That’s when we will filter the mailbox move request status.
 In this article, you will learn how to check move request status in Exchange with PowerShell.

 Check mailbox move request status

 Run Exchange Management Shell as administrator.
-We are going to make use of the Get-MoveRequest cmdlet.
+We will run the Get-MoveRequest cmdlet.
 This will show a list of all the move request.

 [PS] C:\>Get-MoveRequest -ResultSize Unlimited | Get-MoveRequestStatistics